Women in Japan: Culture

+During the Heian period (794-1185), court culture flourished and Japanese women were active as writers.
+Murasaki Shikibu, who wrote The Tale of Genji, and Sei Shōnagon, who wrote The Pillow Book, are particularly famous.
+In the Kamakura period (1185-1333), when the samurai class seized power, the patriarchal system was respected and the activities of women writers declined.

+It was not until the Meiji era (1868-1912) that women writers became active again.
+The most prominent women writers of this period were Ichiyō Higuchi and Akiko Yosano, and Higuchi's portrait was used on the 5,000 yen bill.
+Yosano used female sensuality as the subject of her works and influenced the women's liberation movement in Japan.
+In 1891, Shimizu Shikin published Koware Yubiwa (The Broken Ring), often called Japan's first feminist novel, and in 1889, Kimura Akebono attracted attention for her portrayal of progressive women in Fujo no Kagami (A Great Example of Women).
+In 1911, Hiratsuka Raichō published Seitō (Bluestocking), the first literary magazine written by women, to which many women writers contributed.
+This magazine had a major impact on the women's liberation movement in Japan.
+Later, those involved in Seitō published Nyonin Geijutsu (Women's Arts), and the activities of women writers became more active.

+In 1948, nihonga (Japanese style painting) painter Uemura Shōen became the first woman to be awarded the Order of Culture for breaking new ground in bijin-ga (beautiful person picture) by depicting a different type of beauty than what had been painted before.

 Religion

 The first female Zen master in Japan was the Japanese abbess Mugai Nyodai (born 1223 - died 1298).

 In 1872, the Japanese government issued an edict (May 4, 1872, Grand Council of State Edict 98) stating, "Any remaining practices of female exclusion on shrine and temple lands shall be immediately abolished, and mountain climbing for the purpose of worship, etc., shall be permitted".
 However, women in Japan today do not have complete access to all such places.

 In 1998 the General Assembly of the Nippon Sei Ko Kai (Anglican Church in Japan) started to ordain women.

-Women in Japan were forbidden from participation in Yamakasa, parades in which Shinto shrines are carried through a town, until 2001.

 Health

-At 87 years, the life expectancy of Japanese women is the longest of any gender anywhere in the world.
+At 87 years, the life expectancy of Japanese women is the longest of any sex anywhere in the world.
+Kane Tanaka lived for 119 years and 107 days, making her the second longest-lived verified person of all time.

 Abortion in Japan is legal under some restrictions.
 The number per year has declined by 500,000 since 1975.
 Of the 200,000 abortions performed per year, however, 10% are teenage women, a number which has risen since 1975.